x

 Source

-Nielsen goes on to clarify, however, that this number may vary, depending on the goals of your study and the methods you choose.
-Quantitative studies require a bigger number of testers as it’s necessary for accurate statistics and card sorting and eye tracking are also best done with a larger amount of testers.
+Nielsen goes on to clarify, however, that this number may vary, depending on the goals of your study and the methods you choose (which we strongly agree with).
+Quantitative studies require a bigger number of testers as it’s necessary for accurate statistics and card sorting and eye tracking are also best done with a larger number of testers.
+We actually wrote a whole article on the topic of How many particpants you need for usability testing.

 What are the most common mistakes of prototype user testing?